THE MASTER'S PROGRAM

-Prospective students should be aware that funding opportunities for masters students are limited, as Graduate School regulations stipulate that master's students in departments that offer doctorates cannot be awarded teaching assistantships or similar forms of funding.
+Prospective students should be aware that the department does not fund MA students.
+Graduate School regulations stipulate that master's students in departments that offer doctorates cannot be awarded teaching assistantships or similar forms of funding.

 For more information on applying to our graduate program, see the admissions page.

 Tracks and Requirements